the-events-calendar/the-events-calendar/readme.txt

 = [4.4.5] TBD =

+* Fix - Local changes to events should be preserved in accordance with the Event Import Authority setting [72876]
 * Tweak - Enable the month view cache by default on new installations [74867]
-* Fix - External links to Google maps changed from http to https [74930]
+* Tweak - External links to Google maps changed from http to https [74930]
-* Fix - Links to WordPress.org changed from http to https [72273]
+* Tweak - Links to WordPress.org changed from http to https [72273]

 = [4.4.4] 2017-03-08 =